dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 A token ledger implementation following this standard hosts an *NFT collection* (*collection*), which is a set of NFTs.

+ICRC-7 does not handle approval-related operations such as `approve` and `transfer_from` itself.
+Those operations are specified by ICRC-30 which extends ICRC-7 with approval semantics.

 ## Data Representation

 This section specifies the core principles of data representation used in this standard.